7 Reliable Ways to Build Wealth In Your 50s

 It can also be challenging to strike the right balance between financially caring for parents and contributing to your retirement and savings goals.
 Here are some things you can do to help:

-With the average nursing home cost exceeding $100,000 per year, you should use any resource available to help cover some of those costs.
-Caring for an aging relative can be difficult, but you must prioritize your own financial wellbeing first to take care of your future.
+With the average nursing home cost exceeding $100,000 per year in 2025, you should consider using resources available to help cover some of those costs.
+Caring for an aging relative can be difficult, but you should prioritize your own financial wellbeing first to take care of your future.

 Once you turn 50, you can partake in catch-up contributions for your retirement accounts.
-It’s a great way to infuse extra money into your funds, bolstering your account for retirement.
+If your cash flow allows, this can be a helpful way to infuse extra money into your funds, bolstering your account for retirement.

 Catch-up contributions help you maximize compound interest and accelerate the growth of your accounts.
 Given many workers in their 50s are at their peak earning years, redirecting money into retirement savings at these amounts may be a bit easier.